K-tree: Characterizations

 The k-trees are exactly the maximal graphs with a treewidth of k ("maximal" means that no more edges can be added without increasing their treewidth).
 They are also exactly the chordal graphs all of whose maximal cliques are the same size k + 1 and all of whose minimal clique separators are also all the same size k.

 Related graph classes

-1-trees are the same as unrooted trees.
+1-trees are the same as trees.
 2-trees are maximal series–parallel graphs, and include also the maximal outerplanar graphs.
 Planar 3-trees are also known as Apollonian networks.

 The graphs that have treewidth at most k are exactly the subgraphs of k-trees, and for this reason they are called partial k-trees.

 The graphs formed by the edges and vertices of k-dimensional stacked polytopes, polytopes formed by starting from a simplex and then repeatedly gluing simplices onto the faces of the polytope, are k-trees when k ≥ 3.
 This gluing process mimics the construction of k-trees by adding vertices to a clique.
 A k-tree is the graph of a stacked polytope if and only if no three (k + 1)-vertex cliques have k vertices in common.